Marlborough White Horse: History

 And see, the old White Horse still pads up there on Granham Hill.

-For a while in 1969, the horse was not the only hill figure in Marlborough, as the Scout logo was cut into a nearby hill, commemorating the Marlborough Group's Diamond Jubilee.
-As no permission was granted for the figure to be permanent, the land's owners replanted plants on it later in the year.
+For a time in 1969, the horse was not the only hill figure in Marlborough, as the Scout logo was cut into a nearby hill to commemorate the Marlborough Group's Diamond Jubilee.
+As no permission was granted for the figure to be permanent, the land's owners replanted it later that year.